 \subsection{Summary of Contributions}

-Our main contributions can be summarized as follows: \begin{description}[font=$\bullet$~\normalfont,leftmargin=4.3mm] \itemsep-0.04em \item We incorporate MSDs into FL, including (M1) discrete-time dynamic wireless channel capacity of FLUs and (M2) continuous-time dynamic datasets of FLUs.
-To capture (M1), we introduce a discrete-time model comprising a set of $\mathscr{D}$-Events.
-As for (M2), we develop two models.
-Firstly, we model the dynamics of each user's dataset, in terms of dataset size, as an \textit{ordinary differential equation}.
-Secondly, we introduce a new metric named \textit{dynamic model drift}, modeled as a \textit{partial differential inequality}, which forms a concrete analytical connection between the impact of temporal variation of users' datasets and FL accuracy. \item Utilizing the potential of O-RAN, we introduce {\tt DCLM}, a D2D-assisted multi time-scale system orchestrator for FL operating at two levels of agility: (i) global FL training rounds (coarse time-scale) and (ii) FGTIs (fine time-scale). \item Considering MSDs, dataset heterogeneity, dissimilarity of data points within an individual dataset, and computation/communication heterogeneity of FLUs among O-RUs, via {\tt DCLM} we introduce (i) a hierarchical dynamic ML training structure, (ii) an asymmetric FLU recruitment strategy, and (iii) DCC mode for FL implemented over O-RAN. \item We design dedicated MAC schedulers for {\tt DCLM} to conduct dynamic PRBs and transmit power allocation for FLU-to-O-RU (i.e., uplink/downlink) and FLU-to-FLU (i.e., D2D) communications tailored to MSDs during FGTIs. \item Considering (P1)-(P6) under MSDs, we provide extensive theoretical analysis to study the~convergence~behavior~of~{\tt DCLM}, leading to new ML convergence bounds. \item We provide both theoretical and experimental answers to the following fundamental open research questions: \begin{enumerate}[label={\textbf{(Q\arabic*})},leftmargin=6.3mm] \itemsep-0.08em \item How MSDs, non-i.i.d.
-FLUs' datasets, and the dissimilarity of data points within the dataset of an FLU jointly influence decisions regarding FLU recruitment? \item What is the impact of dynamic wireless control decisions on (i) the ML model performance, (ii) model training latency, and (iii) energy consumption? \end{enumerate} \item We~demonstrate~the~efficiency~of~{\tt DCLM}~in~terms~of~ML model performance and network resource savings via comprehensive simulations considering real-world ML datasets. \end{description}
+Our main contributions can be summarized as follows: \begin{description}[font=$\bullet$~\normalfont,leftmargin=4.3mm] \itemsep-0.04em \item We incorporate the dynamics of wireless channels of FL users (FLUs) and their datasets into FL orchestration.
+To this end, we first introduce a discrete-time model comprising a set of $\mathscr{D}$-Events.
+Afterwards, we model the dynamics of each FLU's dataset size as an \textit{ordinary differential equation} and introduce a metric named \textit{dynamic model drift}, which is modeled as a \textit{partial differential inequality}.
+These analytical models draw one of the first connections between the impact of temporal variation of FLUs' datasets and FL accuracy. \item Utilizing the potential of O-RAN, we introduce {\tt DCLM}, a D2D-assisted multi time-scale system orchestrator for FL operating at two levels of agility: (i) global FL training rounds (coarse time-scale) and (ii) FGTIs (fine time-scale). \item In {\tt DCLM}, we introduce (i) the dynamic hierarchical FL, (ii) an asymmetric FLU recruitment strategy, and (iii) dispersed collaborative/cooperative communication (DCC) for FL. \item Leveraging the programmability of O-RAN, we design dedicated MAC schedulers for {\tt DCLM} to conduct dynamic spectrum and transmit power allocation for FLU-to-O-RU (i.e., uplink/downlink) and FLU-to-FLU (i.e., D2D) communications tailored to dynamic wireless channel and datasets of FLUs during FGTIs. \item We conduct extensive theoretical analysis of {\tt DCLM} and derive a set of new FL convergence bounds. \item We provide both theoretical and experimental answers to the following fundamental open research questions: \begin{enumerate}[label={\textbf{(Q\arabic*})},leftmargin=6.3mm] \item How dynamic wireless channel, time-varying datasets of FLUs, non-i.i.d.
+FLUs' datasets, and the dissimilarity of data points within the dataset of an FLU jointly influence decisions regarding FLU recruitment? \item What is the impact of dynamic wireless control decisions on (i) the FL model performance, (ii) model training latency, and (iii) energy consumption? \end{enumerate} \item We~demonstrate~the~efficiency~of~{\tt DCLM}~in~terms~of~ML model performance and network resource savings via numerical simulations considering real-world ML datasets. \end{description}